Alex-Costea/Wiles/README.md

 - Comment using `#`
 - Returning value done with `method_name := result` or with `result` keyword
 - Garbage collection
+- `nothing` can also be used to mean "no operation"

 ## Examples
 ### Hello World